Manager: Annisha Jeffries

 - Wall Mural: All Rainforest in One by artist Lari A. Jacobson graces the entryway of the Fourth Floor Youth Services Department.
 Donated in 2000, funded by a grant from the Cyrus Eaton Foundation.

-Every Child Ready to Read @ Your Library: Our staff has been trained to implement a new ALA approved approach to storytimes, utilizing “six basic early literacy skills” to help young children learn to read.
+- Every Child Ready to Read @ Your Library: Our staff has been trained to implement a new ALA approved approach to storytimes, utilizing “Five early literacy practices” to help young children learn to read.